tmwagency/labs-blog/_posts/2014-08-27-trakjs-universal-analytics-api.md

 ## More information
 More information and the full documentation can be found at our repository on [Github](https://github.com/tmwagency/trak.js).
-Options can be overridden; debugging can be toggled; and most importantly, other analytics APIs can be included.
+Also, options can be overridden; there's a debug mode; and most importantly, almost any other analytics APIs can be used.